 - Deliver PO - active for open and partial POs.

 - View PO - active for delivered POs.

 - Print: use this button to print POs.
 The system will print a PO template set up in Settings > Template Designer.

 How to raise purchase orders

-To purchase items from suppliers you can:
+In order to purchase items from suppliers, you can:

 - Raise purchase orders from the Inventory > Purchase Orders screen.
 Please see more details here.

 - Reorder low stock from My Inventory and Open Orders.
 Please see more details here.

 Item quantity requested in POs is displayed as due in My Inventory and Open Orders (if you have orders placed for the same item).
 Please note!
 The system calculates the due level as a sum of expected stock levels from POs in open and partial statuses.